RISC-KC/basic_rv32s/README.md

 **basic_RV32s** follows three design principles to guide an intuitive and efficient hardware architecture design.
 1. Streamline I/O signals to reduce complextiy.
 2. Define clear module roles with focused logic to enhance modularity.
-3. Priortize performance improvements even when conflicting with the above principles, with effectiveness validated through testing.
+3. Prioritize performance improvements even when conflicting with the above principles, with effectiveness validated through testing.

 In directory `guidelines/`, we provide comprehensive resources for learning and understanding the design of processors in **basic_RV32s**.
 - 🗃 **Incremental architecture documentation**